juren53/Gmail_sender/README.md

 ```

 Follow the prompts:
-1. Enter your Gmail address
+1. Enter your Gmail address (or press Enter to use saved default)
-2. Enter your Gmail App Password (will be hidden)
+2. Choose to use saved App Password or enter a new one (shown as asterisks)
-3. Enter recipient email
+3. Enter recipient email (or press Enter to use saved default)
 4. Enter subject
-5. Enter body (press Ctrl+Z then Enter when done on Windows)
+5. Enter body (press Ctrl+Z then Enter on Windows, or Ctrl+D on Unix)
 6. Confirm and send
+7. Optionally save settings for future use

 ### Example Session